shu69bham/dotnet-interview-preparation/README.md

 .NET core is made up of various components that help in smooth running of .net core across all platforms.
 Following is the list of few such components -

+### `.NET SDK vs .NET Runtime` -

+.NET SDK is a complete package(superset) that comprises of all components needed to develop as well as run .net applications on a machine.
+Used in development environment.

+.NET Runtime is only used for running .NET Applications.
+It does not include kit for developing apps.
+Used in production environment.

 ### `Compilation Process` -